Curated OER

 Anger Management

-Students identify at least three feelings or emotions.
+Pupils identify at least three feelings or emotions.
 They identify the difference between negative ("bad") emotions and negative behavior.
 Students make a list of as many emotions as possible.
-They identify different situations in...
+They identify different situations in which...

 Curated OER